 Most of the analyses of the ZEBRA-HS-II project at BIPS will be conducted as a cohort study on the basis of so-called secondary data (i. e., the data were collected in a different context and will be used 'secondarily' for this project).
 The data maintained at BIPS comprising a Germany-wide sample of pseudonymized insured persons from the statutory health insurance (SHI) will play a central role.
-In the already completed feasibility phase of this project (see Mach I and Mach II), our institute was able to demonstrate the basic suitability of these data for the planned analyses.
-In the first part of the main phase of the project (ZEBRA-HS-I), the data basis and the methods of analysis were developed for the analyses planned in the second part of the main study, which is currently in progress, comparing breast cancer mortality in MSP participants and non-participants.
+In the already completed feasibility phase of this project (Mach I and Mach II; see links below), our institute was able to demonstrate the basic suitability of these data for the planned analyses.
+In the first part of the main phase of the project (ZEBRA-HS-I; see link below), the data basis and the methods of analysis were developed for the analyses planned in the second part of the main study, which is currently in progress, comparing breast cancer mortality in MSP participants and non-participants.
 As the endpoint under consideration in this study (breast cancer mortality) is a relatively rare event, a very large study population must be included for an accurate estimate of a potential effect of MSP.
 In addition, an effect of the MSP would not be measurable at the population level until approximately 6–10 years after screening participation, requiring a long follow-up of the study population.

 It is a particular challenge for the analyses to account for the fact that women who participate in screening are likely to differ from non-participants in terms of risk factors, among other things.
 Any resulting selection bias must therefore be considered in the statistical analyses.
 An appropriate study protocol capable of adequately accounting for these aspects has been developed in ZEBRA-HS-I.